sashatoday/Online_Gamestore/README.md

 In 'Game statistics' you can see your sales on a chart for the whole period of purchasing.
 You can click on series to add or remove them from plot.
 Below is the table with total numbers of sales for each game.

+NB: Please use http protocol for our site, because some views can be unavailable (game play, payment view, sales statistics).

-#### Rest API Usage
+#### <a name="rest-api"></a>REST API Usage

 We used [Django REST framework](https://www.django-rest-framework.org) library to build RESTful API.
 This framework is self documenting.
-Forward slash api to the base url lists available endpoints.
+Forward slash api to the base url, lists available endpoints.

 http://online-gamestore.herokuapp.com/api/